 Ensure Accurate Representation

-• Be Transparent: Clearly communicate the nature of the evidence supporting your claims, distinguishing between findings from RCTs and RWE.
+Ensure methodologies are clear and controls are appropriate.
+Be transparent about the nature of the evidence, distinguishing findings from RCTs and RWE.

 Conclusion